Why Auto ApproveResourcesFAQ

 • Making an extra payment every few months.

-• Get a balance transfer credit card.
+• Getting a balance transfer credit card.

 Refinance Your Loans

-One great way to help reduce your DTI is to refinance your loans.
-Refinancing your car loan or mortgage can help you in a few ways.
 When you refinance, you will be able to change your repayment period on the loan.
 For instance, instead of a 48 month car loan you can refinance to a 36 month car loan.
 This means you will be paying your debt off at a faster rate, reducing your DTI at a faster rate.
 Shortening your repayment period often comes with lower car loan APRs as well.
 Your monthly payments will be a bit higher, but if you can afford that adjustment it will greatly help your DTI and credit score in the long run.

-Avoid Taking on New Debt
+Avoid Taking On New Debt

-Look to Increase Your Income
+Look To Increase Your Income

-Applying for a new loan can be stressful, so it’s important to be as prepared as possible.
 One way to prepare for your application is to calculate your DTI to see how you stack up.
-If your DTI is above 36%, you may have a more difficult time finding a lender.
+If your DTI ratio is above 36%, you may have a more difficult time finding a lender.
 If you are able to delay the process, devote your time and energy to reducing your DTI ratio.
 This will most likely cause your credit score to increase as well.
 This will make you a much more desirable loan candidate as you move forward.

 More Resources